 Both situations are examples of bad maintenance management.
 In case 1, the production may need to be halted because of a failure that is left unattended due to poor allocation of technicians; in case 2, assigning the same maintenance task to multiple technicians will result in an unnecessary loss of money for the company.

 In scenarios like these, we realise that adequate work scheduling and cost control are two main purposes of maintenance management.
 The manager should have a good understanding of the company’s operations and needs in order to choose which maintenance works need prioritising in order to minimise the negative impact on the company.

 Furthermore, managers should always be able to evaluate which options are the most cost-sustainable in both the long and short-term.
 This may include choosing between buying a more expensive, but more durable, set of equipment, or a cheaper but less durable one (in most cases, the best option is the one that represents the best ratio with regards to value for money with the highest durability)

 Another important aspect of a maintenance manager’s job is ensuring full compliance with rules and regulations.
 If we look back at example 2 above, it is possible that a specific maintenance work task is legally required to be performed by more than one technician for safety reasons.
 In this case, although assigning a single technician could, in theory, be sufficient and cheaper for the company, the company is at risk of breaking the law and may be at risk of severe consequences.
 A manager should be on top of these sorts of issues.

-Maintenance management also involves the definition of the most adequate maintenance strategies, such as Preventive vs Corrective Maintenance.
+Maintenance management also involves the definition of the most adequate maintenance strategies, such as Preventive vs Reactive Maintenance.

 That’s because it is!
 Fortunately, Computerised Maintenance Management Software (CMMS) programs exist to simplify all processes by gathering and storing all necessary information for you.
 This facilitates communication between maintenance managers and technicians through platforms accessible on multiple devices.